The Edna Farnsworth Grave

 Start of the Edna Farnsworth Project

 On this bright sunny day, May 13, 2025, the work commenced on our special project for 2025.
 Ravenstone Conservation was on site to start the delicate task of straightening and stabilizing the red granite monument and removing other elements for cleaning and conservation.
-This is a great start thanks to the tremendous response to our fundraising.

-Edna Project Completed
+Project Completed

-Here are two after pictures.
+Here are two ‘after’ pictures.

-Before Pictures
+Before’ Pictures